Online blackmail

 If your child has told you that someone has contacted them online and is trying to trick, threaten, or blackmail them:

-- Don’t respond.
-If someone is making threats or demands against your child, it is safer to advise your child not to respond or communicate with them in any way.
+• Don’t respond.
+If someone is making threats or demands against your child, it is safer to advise them not to respond or communicate with them in any way.

-- Block them.
+• Block them.
 Advise your child to block the person on all accounts they have been contacting them on.
 It's a good idea not to delete anything that could be used as evidence against the blackmailer.
-Any attempts of blackmail made against your child should also be reported to CEOP.

-If this has already happened to your child, there are steps you can take:
+If online blackmail has happened to your child, there are steps you can take:

-- Reassure them that they’ve done the right thing by telling you.
-It will have taken a lot of courage for your child to speak to you about something that has happened online, particularly if it involves sexual abuse.
-They may be struggling with feelings of shame if they’ve been coerced into performing sexual acts or sharing images, and anxiety or fear about telling you.
+• Reassure them that they’ve done the right thing by telling you.
+It will have taken a lot of courage for your child to speak to you, They may be struggling with feelings of shame if they’ve been coerced into performing sexual acts or sharing images, and anxiety or fear about telling you.
 Make sure they know they’re not to blame and they have done the right thing seeking your help.

-- If someone has shared an image or video of them online without their consent and they’re under 18, Report Remove from Childline and the Internet Watch Foundation can help to take it down from the internet.
+• If someone has shared an image or video of them online without their consent and they’re under 18 help to get them removed by taking these 3 steps: